zexusphere/basic-data-analytics/README.md

 # basic-data-analytics
-Creating a python program for analyzing the _supermarket dataset_
+Creating a python program for analyzing the _supermarket dataset_ with plotting and visualization